 - Electrical, water and sewage services

-Expansion of the Hamilton Airport was complete by 1986 and the new facility attracted larger aircraft and accommodated increased passenger and cargo traffic.
+The expansion was complete by 1986 and the new facility attracted larger aircraft and accommodated increased passenger and cargo traffic.

 On February 15, 1993, a devastating fire destroyed Hangar 3 and one of the Canadian Warplane Heritage Museum hangars.
-As a result of the fire, and due to the importance and significance of the Warplane Museum in our community, Regional Council announced that $12 million would be given to develop a new museum.
+As a result of the fire, and due to the importance and significance of the Warplane Museum in the community, Regional Council announced that $12 million would be given to develop a new museum.
 The new Warplane Museum opened its doors to the public on March 2, 1996.